Doin' Alright

 Doin' Alright is the debut studio album by R&B singer O'Bryan.

 Reception

 "Doin' Alright," was released in April 1982 and peaked at No. 10 on the Billboard R&B Albums chart.
 The lead single, "The Gigolo," was a slice of funk with new wave and rock elements that emphasized O'Bryan's falsetto.
 Released in January, "The Gigolo" peaked at No. 5 on the Billboard R&B Singles charts.

 The follow-up single was an updated cover of The Four Tops' "Still Water (Love)," peaking at No. 23.
-Among the other standouts on O'Bryan’s debut include the mid-tempo title track; the elegant ballad "Love Has Found Its Way;" and the sentimental "Can't Live Without Your Love."
+Among the other standouts on O'Bryan’s debut are the mid-tempo title track; the elegant ballad "Love Has Found Its Way;" and the sentimental "Can't Live Without Your Love."